Your doctor will likely examine you for signs of illness, infection or neurological problems and ask about your headache history.

 When you're ready to begin preventive therapy, your doctor may recommend:

 Antidepressants.
 Tricyclic antidepressants — such as nortriptyline (Pamelor) — can be used to treat chronic headaches.
 These medications can also help treat the depression, anxiety and sleep disturbances that often accompany chronic daily headaches.

 - Beta blockers.
 These drugs, commonly used to treat high blood pressure, are also a mainstay for preventing episodic migraines.
-Some beta blockers include atenolol (Tenormin), metoprolol (Lopressor, Toprol-XL) and propranolol (Inderal, Innopran XL).
+These include atenolol (Tenormin), metoprolol (Lopressor, Toprol-XL) and propranolol (Inderal, Innopran XL).

 - NSAIDs.
-Prescription nonsteroidal anti-inflammatory drugs — such as naproxen sodium (Anaprox, Naprelan) — may be helpful, especially if you're withdrawing from other pain relievers.
-They may also be used periodically when the headache is more severe.
+Prescription nonsteroidal anti-inflammatory drugs — such as naproxen sodium (Anaprox, Naprelan) — might be helpful, especially if you're withdrawing from other pain relievers.
+They can also be used periodically when the headache is more severe.

 - Botulinum toxin.
-OnabotulinumtoxinA (Botox) injections provide relief for some people and may be a viable option for people who don't tolerate daily medication well.
+OnabotulinumtoxinA (Botox) injections provide relief for some people and might be a viable option for people who don't tolerate daily medication well.
 Botox would most likely be considered if the headaches have features of chronic migraines.

 For many people, complementary or alternative therapies offer relief from headache pain.
 It's important to be cautious, however.
 Not all complementary or alternative therapies have been studied as headache treatments, and others need further research.

 - Acupuncture.
 This ancient technique uses hair-thin needles inserted into several areas of your skin at defined points.
 While the results are mixed, some studies have shown that acupuncture helps reduce the frequency and intensity of chronic headaches.